PZGM/Edir_Revo/level08/README.md

 # Level08 - Exploiting Relative Path Vulnerability to Access Protected File

-## Objective

-The goal of this challenge is to exploit a relative path vulnerability in the program to access a protected file.

 ## Step 1: Running the Program

 First, let's run the program to observe its behavior: